chamimari/s-Hop_E-Commerce_Website/README.md

 # s-Hop_E-Commerce_Website
-An E-Commerce website project from a Web Design class, created with only HTML and CSS.
+An E-Commerce website group project from a Web Design class, created with only HTML and CSS.